 Wolfsbane or Aconite is part of the Ranunculaceae, or the buttercup family.
 It is a Saturnine herb, like many poisonous plants and can be used for consecration, protection and cursing.

 ” Wolfsbane is so toxic it has developed a fearsome reputation.
 It is said that Celtic hunters dipped their arrowheads in the plant’s juice, and in medieval times it was linked with murder and sorcery.
 Witches were believed to dip flints in Wolfsbane and hurl them at their victims.
 These ‘elfbolts’ could administer the poison by simply scratching the skin.” p113 Druid Plant Oracle

 Wolfsbane is linked to the Werewolf and lycanthropy, as it was thought that encountering Wolfsbane on a full moon would create a werewolf.
 Others thought Wolfsbane would kill or cure a werewolf.
 Wolfsbane with its fearsome reputation was used to poison wolves and to aid in hunting.
 In folklore it is also thought of to protect against vampires and used in invisibility spells.

-Otherwise known as Aconite or Monkshood, this really beautiful flower was also notoriously said to be a constituent of Witches flying ointment.
+Otherwise known as Monkshood, this really beautiful flower was also notoriously said to be a constituent of Witches flying ointment.
 Wolfsbane poisoning can feel as if you are growing fur or feathers, although the practical application of it is outweighed by its dangerous propensity to kill.